-Our results for the first quarter of 2022 benefited from continued improvement in metallurgical and thermal coal markets.
-The first quarter of 2022 was impacted by numerous events, particularly the Russian invasion of Ukraine; however, global economic growth appears to have slowed, but not reversed to date.
+Our results for the second quarter of 2022 benefited from continued strength in global metallurgical and thermal coal markets.
+The first half of 2022 was impacted by numerous events, particularly the Russian invasion of Ukraine, and the subsequent European energy crisis.
+These events continue to evolve and impact our business environment.